Correcting Foot Pronation (collapsing arches) with Corrective Exercise

 Support postural training with exercises that strengthen the "anti-gravity" muscles of the body - The back, gluteal, thigh and calf muscle.
 The most effective and basic exercise for this is the "Lift and Press" which consists of lifting a weight from the ground to the shoulder and then pressing it above the head.
 Balance this with exercises that stretch the muscles that prevent us from standing straight - The chest and hamstring muscles in particular.

 If you are overweight then it makes good sense to lose some excess kilos by assuming a "healthy diet" and a programme of daily exercise.
 Strong, healthy feet are central to an effective weight loss programme and the exercises to strengthen the feet and improve posture can be an integral part of an exercise-based weight loss programme.

-If there is to be a concession to orthotics principles, it is the fitting of a flexible heat-moulded inner sole (Formthotics) which allows normal foot movement while giving some support when the weak or exhausted foot bottoms out at the peak of the foot strike.
-Although I have always had strong, flexible feet, I love the shock absorbing comfort of these inner soles and would not be without them when running and hiking.
-I also have the Formthotics Low Profile in my cycling shoes.
+If there is to be a concession to orthotics principles, it is the fitting of a flexible heat-moulded inner sole which allows normal foot movement while giving some support when the weak or exhausted foot bottoms out at the peak of the foot strike.
+Although I have always had strong, flexible feet, I love the shock-absorbing comfort of these inner soles and would not be without them when running and hiking.

-To my surprise this e-book and video on how to strengthen excessively pronating feet has attracted some vehement criticism from some quarters.
+To my surprise, this article and video on how to strengthen excessively pronating feet have attracted some vehement criticism from some quarters.
 Despite this, I have not felt compelled to retract or modify anything said and demonstrated.
 This is because the criticism, to date, has had no credible basis and can only be seen as pathetic attempts by people who have little interest in the health of their patients and who employ bully-boy tactics to protect their lucrative meal ticket.
 A meal ticket which I think has been abused as a therapy.